slhsxcmy/cs571/README.md

   <tr>
     <td>3</td>
     <td>HTML and CSS</td>
-    <td>Becoming familiar with HTML and CSS technologies and imitating a web page from a screenshot</td>
+    <td>A purely front-end website to practice HTML and CSS by imitating a web page from a screenshot.</td>
     <td>CSS, HTML</td>
     <td>N/A</td>
     <td><a href="https://github.com/slhsxcmy/cs571/tree/master/hw3">Link<a></td>